Fabrice-Mokfembam/viralboost/promo-video-script.md

 ---

 ### **Opening Hook (0-10 seconds)**
 *"Tired of complex side hustles that require hours of work for minimal returns?
-What if I told you there's a way to generate passive income by simply using social media the way you already do?"*
+What if I told you there's a way to earn money by simply using social media the way you already do?"*

 ---